cal-overflow/Build-A-Blog/README.md

 View the Nuxt docs on [Writing Content](https://content.nuxtjs.org/writing) for a detailed explanation on how to write blog posts.

 Note that feature images should be placed in directory `src/assets/images/feature/`.
 Other post images should be placed in `src/static/blog-images/`.
-Reference [christianlisle.io](https://github.com/ChristianLisle/portfolio/tree/christianlisle.io) as an example.
+Reference the [source code for christianlisle.io](https://github.com/ChristianLisle/christianlisle.io) as an example.

 ## Post categories
 Post categories allow you to group posts together based on similarities such as topic.
 Post categories are defined in a [YAML](https://yaml.org) file.